-Priority Service registration is a scheme run by energy suppliers which offers a free support service if you are in a vulnerable situation or it there are vulnerable people within the household.
-Contact your energy supplier or network operator to get on it.
+Priority Service registration is a scheme run by energy suppliers.
+It offers a free support service if you're in a vulnerable situation or if there are vulnerable people in your household.
+Contact your energy supplier or network operator to join the scheme.

 If you use a prepay meter and can’t top up, you can ask for ‘emergency credit’.
 Your supplier's contact details are on the back of your bill or on their website.

 If you don’t feel like phoning, use email or webchat to respond in your own time.

 Find out more in our guide Help if you’re struggling to pay your bills

 The Ofgem price cap is now £1,834 a year, and this will change to £1,928 a year on 1 January 2024.

 This is based on a household with typical usage.
 You could pay more or less than this, depending on how much energy you use.
 The £1,834 price cap will last until the end of December 2023.

 To find out more, including how to get on the Priority Service register, see our guide Help if you’re struggling to pay your bills.